The development lifecycle of Newts in your pond:

 - It is against the law to handle, disturb or disrupt the pond area associated with Great Crested Newts.
 (Image above courtesy of Jim Grundy)

-Any species of female newt will lay her eggs between March and June (approx) in the leaves of rafting plants so these are good pond plants to encourage any of the 3 Native species of newts to breed successfully in your pond.
+Any species of female newt will lay her eggs between March and June (approx) in the leaves of rafting plants so these are the best pond plants to encourage any newts to breed in your pond.

 - The female newt finds a suitable leaf and lays her eggs.
 Then she folds the leaf over each egg with her back feet.
 (Photos taken 14 April 2016).